thoughtbot/ios-on-rails/book/rails/creating_a_patch_request.md

 #### View

-Our spec error now looks like this (note: your expectation might have a different `id` number depending on how many time's you've run your test; that's fine):
+Our spec error now looks like this (note: your expectation might have a different `id` number depending on how many times you've run your test; that's fine):

      Failure/Error: expect(response_json).to eq({ 'id' => event.id })